CalumGiffin/FinalProjectSubmission/README.md

 Aside - Requires a Meta Quest 2 or 3 VR headset and controllers.
 1: Download a .zip copy of the project from this github repository and extract it to a location on your local computer.
 2: Install Unity Hub -https://unity.com/download- Create a Unity account if you do not have one already and follow the steps for installation.
-3: Once installed, install the newest version of 6000 editor by going to the editors tab and selecitn install editor.
-Follow the steps to install the editor making sure that android build support including openjdk and andorid sdk/ndk tools are checked.
+3: Once installed, install the newest version of 6000 editor by going to the editors tab and select install editor.
+Follow the steps to install the editor making sure that android build support including openjdk and android sdk/ndk tools are checked.
 4: Install the Meta Horizon Link software - https://www.meta.com/en-gb/help/quest/1517439565442928/?srsltid=AfmBOoq8p5ucoiKk4ADmQKg6-nCUHReo1de2BldGGdP7dRCO2tM0ocEl - click on download app and follow installation steps.
 Create a Meta account for this if one is not already available.
 5:Open the Meta Horizon Link app and go to the devices tab, select add headset, Follow steps for adding your device to the Meta Horizon Link app, either through cable link or airlink.
 6:Open Unity Hub go to projects and select the add dropdown menu and select add from disk.
 Locate the extracted copy of this project and add it to the hub.